-For the year ended December 31, 2021, PLF received approximately 58%, of its revenue from the Taishoff Family Foundation.
+For the years ended December 31, 2022 and 2021, PLF received approximately 44% and 41%, respectively of its revenue from the Taishoff Family Foundation.
 The Chair of PLF's Board of Trustees is the President of the Taishoff Family Foundation.
 A significant reduction in the level of funding from this source in the future could impact PLF's ability to carry out its current program activities.
-However, management is in the process of diversifying its revenue streams and does not consider this a significant risk in the near term.
+However, management is in the process of diversifying its revenue streams and does not consider this to be a significant risk in the near term.